programminghistorian/ph-submissions/lessons/json-and-jq.md

 ## Lesson goals

 JSON (JavaScript Object Notation) is a common data sharing format that can describe complex relationships.
+Many libraries, archives, museums, and social media sites expose their data through JSON-based APIs.
+(On accessing APIs, see [downloading structured data with wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) and the [series of lessons on working with APIs](http://programminghistorian.org/lessons/intro-to-the-zotero-api).)

 However, many tools for data analysis and visualization require input in flat tables (i.e. CSV), and because JSON is such a flexible data format, often with many nested levels of data, there is no one-size-fits-all graphical user interface for transforming JSON into other formats.
-Many libraries, archives, museums, and social media sites expose their data through JSON APIs.
-(On accessing APIs, see [downloading structured data with wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) and the [series of lessons on working with APIs](http://programminghistorian.org/lessons/intro-to-the-zotero-api).)

 Working with data from an art museum API and from the Twitter API, this lesson teaches how to use the command-line utility [jq] to filter and parse complex JSON files into flat CSV files.
 This lesson will begin with an overview of the basic operators of the jq query syntax.